andreschaefer/medixx/README.md

 ### step-11

 - Replace [$http] with [$resource].
-- Created a custom `Phone` service that represents the `$resource` client.
+- Created a custom `Medic` service that represents the `$resource` client.

 ### step-12

 - Add animations to the application:
-  - Animate changes to the phone list, adding, removing and reordering phones.
+  - Animate changes to the medic list, adding, removing and reordering medics.
-  - Animate changes to the main phone image in the detail view.
+  - Animate changes to the main medic image in the detail view.

-## Development with angular-phonecat
+## Development with angular-medixx

 The following docs describe how you can test and develop further this application.